FernandoBasso/devnotes/content/DSA/Merge Sorted Arrays (DSA).md

 merged[i + j] = xs[i++];
 ```

-It works because the evaluation first computes the current value of `i` to perform the assignment, and *then* increment it.
+It works because the evaluation first computes the current value of `i` to perform the assignment, and *then* increments it.
 It means if we tried to use prefix increment `++i`, the logic would be wrong.